-Douglas O. Cumming Assoc.
-Prof. of Journalism & Mass Comm.
+Douglas O. Cumming Associate Professor of Journalism & Mass Communications

 Prof. Cumming earned a Ph.D. in Mass Communication at UNC-Chapel Hill in 2002 as a Freedom Forum Fellow.
 He has taught at Loyola University in New Orleans and at Washington & Lee University in Lexington, Va., where he currently teaches reporting, literary journalism and media history.
 Prof. Cumming is research chair and incoming chair of the History Division of AEJMC.
 Previously, he worked for newspapers and magazines in Raleigh, Providence and Atlanta for 26 years, winning a George Polk Award and Nieman Fellowship at Harvard.
 Here is his blog.

 University of North Carolina at Chapel Hill, Ph.D., Mass Communication, August 2002

 Literary journalism, literary journalists and narrative non-fiction writing.

 History: Southern, American intellectual, media, civil rights, religion, education.

 Intro News Reporting, Beat Reporting, “The Magazine: Past, Present and Future,” The Press and Civil Rights, feature writing, journalism history, multi-media international journalism (in Urbino, Italy, and Armagh, N. Ireland)